Kuadrant/testsuite/README.md

 Kuadrant testsuite uses [Dynaconf](https://www.dynaconf.com/) for configuration, which means you can specify the configuration through either settings files in `config` directory or through environmental variables.
 All the required and possible configuration options can be found in `config/settings.local.yaml.tpl`

-### OpenShift auto-fetching
+### Kubernetes auto-fetching

-Some configuration options can be fetched from OpenShift if there are correctly deployed [tools](https://github.com/3scale-qe/tools).
+Some configuration options can be fetched from Kubernetes if there are correctly deployed [tools](https://github.com/3scale-qe/tools).
 Tools can be deployed by using `overlays/kuadrant` overlay like this:
 ```bash
 oc apply -k overlays/kuadrant/ --namespace tools